"The world is in flames, consumed by evil. Is it possible that there is no one who cares?"—Abraham Heschel

 The signers of the Declaration of Independence and the framers of the U.S. Constitution understood that religion was essential to the governing of a free people.
 The acknowledgement of a transcendent God would restrain the power of human government and empower the populace.
 Everyone was under the law of God, no one was above the law.
 Religion was the heartbeat of the nation that animated the republic.
 The expressed faith of the early founders exude a mature and expansive understanding of God that miniaturizes what is the usual fare from pulpits on any given Sunday in America.
 Listen to the voices of our heritage, men who knew that their faith and sacrifice was ordained by God and under His sovereign providence.
 "I...recommend my Soul to that Almighty Being who gave it, and my body I commit to the dust, relying upon the merits of Jesus Christ for a pardon of all my sins.
 (Samual Adams, signer of the Declaration of Independence, from the will of Samual Adams).
 "On the mercy of my Redeemer I rely for salvation and on His merits; not on the works I have done in obedience to his precepts."
 (Charles Carroll, Signer of the Declaration of Independence, from letter to Charles W. Wharton, Sept.
 27, 1825).
 "Sensible of my mortality, but being of sound mind, after recommending my soul to Almighty God through the merits of my Redeemer and my body to the earth;..."
 (William Cushing, Supreme Court Justice, appointed by George Washington, from will of William Cushing).
 "Rendering thanks to my Creator for my existence and station among His works, for my birth in a country enlightened by the Gospel and enjoying freedom, and for all His other kindnesses, to Him I resign myself, humbly confiding in His goodness and in His mercy through Jesus Christ for the events of eternity. " (John Dickinson, signer of the Constitution, from will of John Dickinson).
 "I John Hancock...being advanced in years and being of perfect mind and memory thanks be given to God therefore calling to mind the mortality of my body and knowing it is appointed for all men once to die [Heb.
 9:27], due make and ordain this my last will and testament...principally and first of all, I give and recommend my soul into the hands of God that gave it: and my body I recommend to the earth...nothing doubting but at the general resurrection I shall receive the same again by the mercy and power of God..."
 (John Hancock, signer of the Declaration of Independence, from the will of John Hancock).
 "This is all the inheritance I can give to my dear family.
 The religion of Christ can give them one which will make them rich indeed."
 (Patrick Henry, Governor of Virginia, from will of Patrick Henry).
 "Unto Him who is the author and giver of all good, I render sincere and humble thanks for His manifold and unmerited blessings, and especially for our redemption and salvation by His beloved Son.
 His protection has accompanied me through many eventful years, fatefully employed in the service of my country; his providence has not only conducted me to this tranquil situation but also given me abundant reason to be contented and thankful.
 Blessed be His holy name!"
 (John Jay, first chief justice of the Supreme Court, from will of John Jay).
 "I commend my soul to the infinite mercies of God in Christ Jesus, the beloved Son of the Father, who died and rose again that He might be the Lord of the dead and of the living...professing to believe and hope in the joyful Scripture doctrine of a resurrection to eternal life..."
 (John Langdon, signer of the Constitution, from will of John Langdon).
 "I desire to bless and praise the name of God most high for appointing me my birth in a land of gospel light where the glorious tidings of the Savior and of pardon and salvation through Him have been continually sounding in mine ears."
 (Robert Paine, signer of the Declaration of Independence, from the papers of Robert Treat Paine, Vol. 1, p.
 48).
 "To the eternal, immutable, and only true God be all honor and glory, now and forever, Amen!"
 (Charles Coatsworth Pinckney, signer of the Constitution, from will of Charles Pinckney).
 "My only hope of salvation is in the infinite transcendent love of God manifested to the world by the death of His Son upon the cross.
 Nothing by His blood will wash away my sins.
 I rely exclusivel upon it.
 Come, Lord Jesus!
 Come see quickly!"
 (Benjamin Rush, signer of the Declaration of Independence.
 (Autobiography of Benjamin Rush, George Corner, editor, p.
 166).
 "I entreat you in the most earnest manner to believe in Jesus Christ, for there is no salvation in any other [Acts 4:12]...if you are not reconciled to God through Jesus Christ, if you are not clothed with the spotless robe of His righteousness, you must forever perish."
 (John Witherspoon, signer of the Declaration of Independence, the Works of John Witherspoon, Vol. 5, p.
 276-278).
 "It would be peculiarly improper to omit in this first official act my fervent supplications to that Almighty Being who rules over the universe, who presides in the councils of nations, and whose providential aids can supply every defect, that His benediction may consecrate to the liberties and happiness of the people of the United States a Government instituted by ourselves..."
 (George Washington's Inaugural Address).
 The early founders were animated with the desire to please God.
 They saw no conflict between faith in the Living God and executing his will in the affairs of the political life of the new nation.
 They recognized God's blessing on the nation and praised Him for his copious grace.
 "The Pilgrim Fathers had come to America precisely because England had become immoral and irreligious.
 They had built the 'City on the Hill.'
 Again, their descendents had opted for independence and liberty because they felt their subjugation itself was immoral, irreligious and opposed to the Providential plan.
 There is no question that the Declaration of Independence was, to those who signed it, a religious as well as a secular act and that the Revolutionary War had the approbation of Divine providence.
 They had won it with God's blessing and, afterwards, they drew up their framework of government with God's blessing,..."
 (Paul Johnson, A History of the American People, p.
 204).

 "Prudence, indeed, will dictate that Governments long-established shall not be changed for light and transient causes; and accordingly all experience hath shown, that mankind are more disposed to suffer, while evils are sufferable, than to right themselves by abolishing the forms to which they are accustomed.
 But when a long train of abuses and usurpations, pursuing invariably the same Object evinces a design to reduce them under absolute Despotism, it is their right, it is their duty, to throw off such Government and to provide new Guards for their future security.
 Such has been the patience suffrage of these Colonies; and such is now the necessity which constrains them to alter their former Systems of Government.
-The history of the present King of Great Britain is a history of repeated injuries and usurpations, all having in direct object the establishment of an absolute Tyranny over these States." "...with a firm reliance on the Protection of Divine Providence, we mutually pledge to each other our Lives, our Fortunes, and our sacred Honor."
+The history of the present King of Great Britain is a history of repeated injuries and usurpations, all having in direct object the establishment of an absolute Tyranny over these States." "...with a firm reliance on the Protection of Divine Providence, we mutually pledge to each other our Lives, our Fortunes, and our sacred Honor."—Declaration of Independence

 The colonial founders and many pastors were deliberate in their progress toward a break with England in an act of rebellion toward complete independence.
 Thomas Jefferson set forth in the Declaration of Independence a litany of grievances against King George III that embodied a reasoned and studied logic toward independence.
 The colonies were being ruled by an aloof potentate, whose directives were characterized as despotic and tyrannical by the early framers and churchmen.
 The pastor, Jonathan Mayhew (1720-1760), in 1750, set forth in a sermon the right of the people to revolt and replace an oppressive regime.
 "If we calmly consider the nature of the thing itself, nothing can well be imagined more directly contrary to common sense than to suppose that millions of people should be subjected to the arbitrary, precarious pleasure of one single man (who has naturally no superiority over them in point of authority) so that everything that is valuable in life, even their lives also, shall be absolutely at his disposal, if he happens to be wanton and capricious enough to demand them.
 What unprejudiced man can think that God made all to be thus subservient to the lawless pleasure and frenzy of one, so that it shall always be a sin to resist him..."
 (Perry Miller, Editor, The American Puritans, p.
 125-126).
 In 1776, the most dominate thinker of the age, Edmund Burke, exposed the evil intent of the Crown and the righteous cause of the colonists.
 Burke told Parliament that the King was abusing his power in America by a "succession of acts of tyranny."
 It was "governing by an army."
 The British were shutting the ports, abolishing the antecedent state constitutions, and burning towns and churches.
 Burke said, "You (Parliament and King) drove them into the declaration of independency."
 The abuse of power, Burke said, "was more than what ought to be endured."
 When King George ordered church services and a public fast in support of the war against the colonies, Burke stunned the House of Commons by stating, "Till our churches are purified from this abdominable service, I shall consider them, not as the Temple of the Almighty, but the Synagogue of Satan."
 (Conor O'Brien, A Thematic Biography of Edmund Burke, p.
 161-162).
 Edmund Burke's view was in concert with the Declaration of Independence and the interpretation of Romans 13:1-5 by many colonial pastors.
 Power had been so abused that America was justified in seeking independence from Britain by revolution.